koding/kdlearn/guides/vhosts-and-subdomains.md

 ### I don't have a Subdomain

-If you do not already have a Subdomain, you need to create one with the same name that you used in your Virtual Host configuration, as [seen here](#creating-a-virtual-host).
+If you do not already have a Subdomain, you need to create one with the same name that you used in your [Virtual Host configuration](#creating-a-virtual-host).

 To do this, from Koding navigate to your IDE window and go to your VM Settings.
 This will appear as little circle next to your VM Name in the